enso-org/enso/doc/design/runtime/runtime.md

   and laziness, as well as boxed and unboxed types.
 - What are the security implications for the language while building a JIT compiler?
+- What is the exact boundary of stage 1.
+It looks like the JIT tier may be needed after all (for FFI).
+It may, in the end, actually be simpler to add this to GHC and use a fork until it hits stable.

 # Glossary
 This section is designed to define terms that may be unfamiliar to some users: